o-x-y-g-e-n/bestuxschool/content/posts/2021-05-15--california-college-of-arts/index.md

 ---

-## Careers after Master of Interaction Design - California College of the Arts (CCA) [🔗](https://www.cca.edu/admissions/career-development/)
+## Careers after Master of Interaction Design - California College of the Arts (CCA) [read more](https://www.cca.edu/admissions/career-development/)
 Our students' talents in human-centered creative design prepare them for success in a variety of careers.
 Practical experience in the social laboratory provides them with the practical skills needed to apply design to social impact.
 Our students develop augmented reality.
 The surgeon interface, the development of semi-automatic electric vehicles, and the creation of applications enable people everywhere to overcome obsessions by influencing elegant, ethical and sustainable design practices

 ### Job Titles